jye48/url-shortener/README.md

 This RESTful API allows users to create short URLs for target URLs, redirect to the corresponding target URL for a short URL, and retrieve a paged list of existing short URLs.
-This service is written in Java 11 using the Spring Boot framework, uses H2 as an in-memory database, and Maven for project and dependency management.
+This service is written in Java 11 using the Spring Boot framework, uses H2 as an in-memory database, and uses Maven for project and dependency management.

 ## How to Run This API Locally